hliu47/DNA_variant_annotation_program/README.md

 ## Annotations this tool will do
 This simple variant annotation tool is able to annotate variant with following information:
-  1. Type of variation (such as missense variant, synonymous variant, stop gained, stop loss, etc), complete list of type of variation can be seen in the file: ``ann_deleterious_order.txt``.
+  1. Type of variation (such as missense variant, synonymous variant, stop gained, stop loss, etc), complete list of type of variation can be seen in the file: ``ann_deleterious_order.txt``, these variation types are according to Sequence Ontology.``http://www.sequenceontology.org/``
   2. Depth of sequence coverage at the site of variation.
   3. Number of reads supporting the variant.
   4. Percentage of reads supporting the variant versus those supporting reference reads.